Great Migration (African American): Integration and segregation

 In cities such as Newark, New York and Chicago, African Americans became increasingly integrated into society.
 As they lived and worked more closely with European Americans, the divide became increasingly indefinite.
 This period marked the transition for many African Americans from lifestyles as rural farmers to urban industrial workers.

 This migration gave birth to a cultural boom in cities such as Chicago and New York.
 In Chicago for instance, the neighborhood of Bronzeville became known as the "Black Metropolis".
 From 1924 to 1929, the "Black Metropolis" was at the peak of its golden years.
 Many of the community's entrepreneurs were Black during this period.
 "The foundation of the first African American YMCA took place in Bronzeville, and worked to help incoming migrants find jobs in the city of Chicago."

 The "Black Belt" geographical and racial isolation of this community, bordered to the north and east by whites, and to the south and west by industrial sites and ethnic immigrant neighborhoods, made it a site for the study of the development of an urban Black community.
 For urbanized people, eating proper foods in a sanitary, civilized setting such as the home or a restaurant was a social ritual that indicated one's level of respectability.
 The people native to Chicago had pride in the high level of integration in Chicago restaurants, which they attributed to their unassailable manners and refined tastes.

 Since African-American migrants retained many Southern cultural and linguistic traits, such cultural differences created a sense of "otherness" in terms of their reception by others who were already living in the cities.
 Stereotypes ascribed to Black people during this period and ensuing generations often derived from African-American migrants' rural cultural traditions, which were maintained in stark contrast to the urban environments in which the people resided.

+Locals started building Black-owned establishments like bars, hotels, and churches.
+The Bethel African Methodist Episcopal Church was one of these establishments.
+Soloman and Cordelia Johnson founded the Bethel African Methodist Episcopal Church in the late 1890s.
+Black locals were able to freely express their religious beliefs in this church, which developed into a cultural center.
+The Hotel Robinson was another popular institution.
+It was established by Albert and Margaret Robinson after gaining their freedom from slavery.
+They built and opened The Hotel Robinson in Julian in 1887.
+This hotel is still currently active and is now known as the Julian Hotel.
+It's the first Black-owned business in San Diego and the oldest operating hotel in Southern California.